 Technical Credibility Assessment:

-- Can they explain how neural networks apply to property valuation without using buzzwords?
+- Can they explain how machine learning applies to property valuation without resorting to buzzwords?

 - Do they address data standardization challenges specific to real estate?

-- Do they discuss AI failure rates and common implementation pitfalls?
+- Do they acknowledge AI limitations and common implementation failures?

 Industry Knowledge Verification:

-- Have they worked with major CRE firms (CBRE, JLL, Cushman & Wakefield, Colliers)?
+- Have they worked with major CRE firms or PropTech companies?

-- Do they understand sector differences (Class A office versus industrial versus retail)?
+- Can they distinguish between asset classes (Class A office versus industrial versus retail)?

-- Can they name five PropTech companies and their specific AI applications?
+- Can they name specific PropTech companies and explain what each actually does?

 Audience Engagement Factors:

-- Do they speak fluently to asset managers, property managers, and IT directors?
+- Do they adapt their delivery for different audiences: asset managers, property managers, IT directors?

 This evaluation process distinguishes speakers with real CRE expertise from those recycling generic AI presentations.
 Your audience will immediately recognize authentic industry knowledge versus surface-level technology promotion.